hassio-addons/addon-zwave-js-ui/zwave-js-ui/DOCS.md

 To do this:

-1. Open the Z-Wave JS to MQTT control panel by clikcing the "OPEN WEB UI" button on the add-on page in the Supervisor.
+1. Open the Z-Wave JS UI control panel by clicking the "OPEN WEB UI" button on the add-on page in the Supervisor.
 1. In the control panel, go to "Settings" in the menu and click on the "Zwave" bar that shows up on the right.